mvhdi/coinvista/README.md

 # Coinvista
-Visualization of live crypto currency data built with d3plus
+Visualization of the live crypto-currency market data using a interactive treemap.